Skin problems in animals

 Feline solar dermatitis is a pathology of the skin of our cats that arises as a result of frequent or continuous exposure to the sun.
 Also known as actinic dermatitis, it is especially prevalent in white cats and in those areas with less hair.
 The most affected area is the head, specifically the ears, eyes...

-Dogs are known for their sensitive ears.
-While the size, shape and texture of these ears can vary greatly according to the individual dog, they all serve the same purpose.
+A bump on a dog's ear is likely due to an issue known as otohematoma in dogs.
+A type of ear hematoma, it can greatly vary in size, shape and texture, according to the individual dog.
 Not only do dogs use their ears to hear, but they are very important in maintaining balance.
-Any pathologies or other medical conditions...
+Any pathologies or other...

 It is difficult to overstate the importance of proper footcare in our dogs.
 The skin on the plantar area of the paw pads is both resistant and sensitive.
 As dogs move, their paws come in contact with the ground which can be of various textures and materials.
 The paw pad itself is made up of fatty tissue...